dimostenis/python-ezenv/README.md

 Create all virtual environments in a single, centralized directory.

+Uses https://virtualenv.pypa.io/en/latest/ (which is also the only dependency).

 **WHY?**

 - From time to time I feel like I want to delete all unused venvs but its annoying to traverse all projects and look for ".venv*" dirs.
 So its nice to have them all in one place.
 - Also, I can have running Time Machine and avoid backing up (by ignoring a single dir) all python virtual envs!
-- And on top of that, I can quickly decide if I want Arm64 venv or x64 venv (which has better support, but runs slower via Rosetta).
+- And on top of that, I can quickly decide if I want Arm64 venv or x86 venv (which has better support, but runs slower via Rosetta).

 ## Usage